1848 German federal election

 Federal elections were held in all the 38 states of the German Confederation on 1 May 1848 to elect members of a new National Assembly known as the Frankfurt Parliament.
 The ballot was not secret, and elected 585 members, mostly from the middle class.

 Background

-The Pre-Parliament (Vorparlement) had convened in the Paulskirche in Frankfurt on 31 March 1848.
+The Pre-Parliament (Vorparlement) convened in the Paulskirche in Frankfurt on 31 March 1848 and ended on 30 May 1849.
 Most of the 521 members of it were from South and West Germany, including 2 from Austria.
-From Prussia there were 141 representatives, of which 100 from the Rhineland with a strong liberal tradition.
+There were 141 representatives from Prussia, of which 100 were from the Rhineland with a strong liberal tradition.
 The Pre-Parliament dispersed on 3 April having appointed a committee of 50.
-The radicals Friedrich Hecker and Gustav Struve were excluded as they had walked out; they had favoured abolition of both hereditary monarchy and standing armies, and a Federal constitution on North American lines.
-The rebuffed Hecker proclaimed a German Republic in Baden on 12 April, but the so-called Heckenputsch failed within a week.
-Hecker escaped to Switzerland and went to the United States, becoming a farmer.
+The radicals Friedrich Hecker and Gustav Struve were excluded as they had walked out; they had favored the abolition of both hereditary monarchy and standing armies, and a Federal constitution on North American lines.
+The rebuffed Hecker proclaimed the German Republic in Baden on 12 April, but the so-called Heckenputsch failed within a week.
+Hecker escaped to Switzerland and became a farmer in the United States.
 Later Struve also went into exile (in Switzerland and the United States) before returning to Germany.